China's military shake-up: Power play or strategy shift? – DW – 08/09/2023

 Has China's military strategy on Taiwan changed?

-Besides, the selection of a new commander with strategic planning experience from his previous role as deputy chief of staff in China's navy is regarded by some military experts as evidence of Xi's heightened readiness for a Taiwan invasion.
+The selection of a new commander with strategic planning experience from his previous role as deputy chief of staff in China's navy is regarded by some military experts as evidence of Xi's heightened readiness for an invasion of Taiwan.

-But Lin Ying-Yu, an assistant professor researching the PLA's development at Tamkang University in Taipei, told DW that "China's policy towards Taiwan is unlikely to have a significant change."
+But Lin Ying-Yu, an assistant professor at Tamkang University in Taipei, told DW that "China's policy towards Taiwan is unlikely to have a significant change."

-While Xi appears to "prioritize loyalty over expertise", the force's capabilities are unlikely to diminish solely due to leadership changes, Lin added, as the plans for the force development were mostly pre-established 5 to 15 years in advance and are likely to continue.
+While Xi appears to "prioritize loyalty over expertise," the force's capabilities are unlikely to diminish solely due to leadership changes, Lin added, explaining that plans for developing the military were mostly pre-established five to 15 years in advance and would likely continue.

-Instead, Lin believes, what deserves more attention is whether Beijing has been dealing with significant corruption in equipment procurement — a situation that affected the Russian army's advances.
+What deserved more attention, Lin said, was whether Beijing had made real attempts to tackle the corruption in equipment procurement.

 Speculation surges over the reshuffle

-Last month, the CMC issued opinions on establishing an "early warning mechanism for integrity risks in the military" to investigate cases of corruption linked to equipment procurement dating back nearly six years.
+Last month, the CMC called for the establishment of an "early warning mechanism for integrity risks in the military" to investigate cases of corruption dating back nearly six years.

-However, as the Chinese government did not officially clarify the causes of PLARF's leadership reshuffle, further speculation pointed to the divulgement of military secrets.
+Since the Chinese government has not officially clarified the reasons for the leadership reshuffle, some have speculated that military secrets might have been divulged.

-In October, a comprehensive report on the organization of PLARF was released by the US Air Force's research institute, raising suspicions of a potential leak within China's rocket forces.
+In October, a comprehensive report on the organization of PLARF was released by the China Aerospace Studies Institute, a US Air Force think tank, that raised suspicions of a potential leak in the Chinese military.

-But critics argue that Xi could use any reason to remove political dissidents and consolidate power.
+But observers have argued that Xi can use any reason to remove political dissidents and consolidate power.

 Gao Yu, a senior Chinese journalist and dissident, told DW that the upheaval in PLARF "can include issues of power struggles."
-She mentioned the death of Wu Guohua, a retired deputy commander of PLARF, is considered to be related to the latest purge.
+She added that the death of Wu Guohua, a retired PLARF deputy commander, was probably linked to the Communist Party's latest attempt to remove critics.

-In early July, Chinese media belatedly reported Wu's passing as a result of "medical issues" while his former boss Zhang Xiaoyang revealed that Wu had committed suicide at home, as Gau posted on Twitter.
+In early July, Wu's death was reported in the Chinese media as being the result of "medical issues."
+However, Gao posted on Twitter, that Wu's former boss Zhang Xiaoyang had revealed that he had committed suicide at home.

-Additionally, a user claiming to be Wu's daughter posted on Weibo, China's equivalent of the social media platform X (formerly Twitter), to defend her father's reputation by praising Wu for "punishing the traitors" during his tenure.
+A user claiming to be Wu's daughter posted a message on the Chinese social media platform Weibo and attempted to defend her father's reputation by praising him for "punishing the traitors" during his tenure.

-Much like Wu's case, the secretive nature of personnel changes within China's rocket forces raises questions.
-"The standing among the services in the PLA might take a reputational hit," Lyle said.
+With the leadership shrouded in mystery, once again, "the standing among the services in the PLA might take a reputational hit," predicted Morris.

 Edited by: Keith Walker